-The mobile messaging app WhatsApp also posed a unique threat to Facebook's growth, giving users the ability to send messages on their mobile devices both one-to-one and to groups.
-While Facebook focused on several emerging mobile messaging services, WhatsApp was viewed as the "category leader" with over 400 million active users worldwide in 2014, and the one that could potentially provide the greatest threat.
+The mobile messaging app WhatsApp also posed a unique threat to Facebook's growth, as it gave users the ability to send messages on their mobile devices both one-to-one and to groups.
+While Facebook focused on several emerging mobile messaging services, WhatsApp was viewed as the "category leader" with more than 400 million active users worldwide in 2014, and the one that could potentially provide the greatest threat.

 Facebook feared WhatsApp eroding its monopoly power, stating WhatsApp or similar products posed "the biggest competitive threat we face as a business."
-Facebook was also concerned that WhatsApp could ultimately be bought by a competing behemoth that had previously shown interest in social networking, namely, Google.
+Facebook was also concerned that WhatsApp could ultimately be bought by a competing behemoth that had previously shown interest in social networking - namely Google.